 Machine learning has achieved great successes in online advertising, recommender systems, financial market analysis, computer vision, computational linguistics, bioinformatics and many other fields.
 However, its success crucially relies on human machine learning experts, as human experts are involved to some extent, in all systems design stages (e.g., for selecting appropriate ML architectures and their hyperparameters).
 As the complexity of these tasks is often beyond non-experts, the rapid growth of machine learning applications has created a demand for off-the-shelf machine learning methods that can be used easily and without expert knowledge.
 We call the resulting research area that targets progressive automation of machine learning AutoML.

-We are organizing a workshop around AutoML collocated with the 15th Pacific Rim International Conference on Artificial Intelligence August 27-31, 2018, Nanjing, China.
+We are organizing a workshop around AutoML collocated with the 15th Pacific Rim International Conference on Artificial Intelligence August 28, 2018, Nanjing, China.
 The workshop will feature several keynote talks by leading experts on AutoML and related fields.
-In addition, a poster session will be organized for presenting research progress by contributed authors(Tentative).

 Hugo Jair Escalante is researcher scientist at Instituto Nacional de Astrofisica, Optica y Electronica, INAOE, Mexico.
 He holds a PhD in Computer Science, for which he received the best PhD thesis on Artificial Intelligence 2010 award (Mexican Society in Artificial Intelligence).
 In 2017 he received the UANL research award in exact sciences.
 He is secretary and member of the board of directors of ChaLearn, a non-profit organism dedicated to organizing challenges, since 2011.
 He is information officer of the IAPR Technical Committee 12.
 Since 2017, he is editor of the Springer Series on Challenges in Machine Learning.
 He has been involved in the organization of several challenges in machine learning and computer vision, collocated with top venues, see http://chalearnlap.cvc.uab.es.
 He has served as co-editor of special issues in IJCV, IEEE TPAMI, and IEEE Transactions on Affective Computing.
 He has served as area chair for NIPS 2016 – 2018, he is data competition chair of PAKDD 2018 and has been member of the program committee of venues like CVPR, ICPR, ICCV, ECCV, ICML, NIPS, IJCNN.
 His research interests are on machine learning, challenge organization, and its applications on language and vision.